overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 ```

 :::tip
-As best practice it is recommended to first remove the event listener before adding it to prevent accidental multiple listeners.
+Our best practice is removing event listeners and then adding the listener back to prevent accidental multiple listeners.
 :::

 ## onNewEvents